National Board of Review: Top Five International Films

 The Top Five International Films (known as Top Five Foreign Language Films prior to 2022) is one of the awards presented annually by the National Board of Review.
 This category is one of the few awards that is not presented individually but instead as a list of usually five films.

+History

 The category was first presented in 1929 and its one of two categories for foreign language films alongside the Best Foreign Language Film award.

 Initially it was awarded as just as Top Foreign Films therefore including foreign films in English but in 1990 it was modified to only reward films in a foreign language changing the name from Top Foreign Films to Top Foreign Language Films before being changed again to Top International Films in 2022.
 From 1940 to 1949 the list was not presented at all.